WHIRL

 Above all, we aim to build a global, supportive community committed to advancing women’s health.

-Participants attend interactive expert lectures introducing state-of-the-art research and clinical practice, alongside key unmet needs in women’s health.
+Participants attend interactive expert lectures introducing state-of-the-art research and clinical practice, and innovation in industry, highlighting key unmet needs in women’s health.

 Speakers & mentors